 Records of processing

-For each organization on Zoho Flow, an audit trail of processing activities is maintained.
+For each organization on Zoho Flow, an audit trail of organization-specific activities is maintained.
 This lets you track when each activity happened and who performed it.

 We'll document and keep you posted on relevant changes as we implement them.
 If you have any questions, drop us a line at firstname.lastname@example.org.

 Disclaimer: The information presented herein should not be taken as legal advice.
 We recommend that you seek legal advise on what you need to do to comply with the requirements of GDPR.